cdotrus/wharf/development/README.md

 # Development

-The development layer builds upon the toolchain layer to provide supportive tools around a given EDA toolchain.
+The development layer builds upon the toolchain layer to provide supportive tools for processes around a particular EDA toolchain.